johnkounelis/johnkounelis/README.md

 ### 📚 Currently learning

-- **AWS Certified Cloud Practitioner** — preparing for the certification
 - **HashiCorp Certified: Terraform Associate** — preparing for the certification
 - Diving deeper into platform engineering, SRE practices, and observability tooling